ResearchObject/ro-crate-py/README.md

 ## License

  * © 2019-2020 The University of Manchester, UK
- * © 2020 Vlaams Instituut voor Biotechnologie (VIB), DE
+ * © 2020 Vlaams Instituut voor Biotechnologie (VIB), BE
  * © 2020 Barcelona Supercomputing Center (BSC), ES

 Licensed under the